 How to Crochet a Rectangular Shape

-In comparison to the puff stitches in my crochet Laptop Sleeve, where I used a much smaller size hook (3mm/D-3) the puff stitches there are quite dense and smooth.
+If you compare this to the puff stitches in my crochet Laptop Sleeve, where I used a much smaller 3 mm (D 3) hook, you’ll notice how much denser those stitches turn out.

 Easy Rectangular Crochet Shawl Pattern